Goodnight, Vienna

-Based on a radio operetta written by Eric Maschwitz, it features the song "Good-night, Vienna".
-Wilcox reportedly cast Neagle, whom he would later marry and direct in many films, after discovering her by chance in a stage show.

 Plot

 Max is an Austrian officer in the army and son of a highly placed general.
 His father wants him to marry a Countess but he has fallen in love with Vicki.
 Attending a party given in his honour, they are informed that war has broken out.
 Max writes a note to Vicki and goes off to war.
 Unfortunately the note is lost.
 Some time after the war, Max is just a shoe shop assistant while Vicki is now a famous singer.
 They meet and at first she snubs him but then falls in love with him again.